Twelver Shi'ism: Shirk

-Justice of God
+Justice of God and Justice in creation

 Ali insists that God is Just and he is the Justice Itself and the virtue of Justice flows from him to the souls of men.
 Since he is Justice, every thing he does is Just.
 Shiism considers Justice (Note: Adl (عدل)) as innate to Divine nature, i.e. God can not act unjustly, because it is his nature to be just.

-Justice in Creation

 Twelvers believe that God grants every existent what is appropriate for it as the verse 20:50 states: Our Lord is He Who gave unto everything its nature, then guided it aright.

 Justice in Religious Dispensation

 God guides each human through sending messengers and He does not impose upon them obligations that are beyond their capacity.

 In the Message of The Quran by Mohammad Asad, the interpretation of v 20:50 is as follows; He(Moses) replied (to Pharaoh); Our Sustainer is He who gives unto every thing [ that exists] its true nature and form, and thereupon guides it [towards its fulfillment].